Fast Facts

 The Creation of the Festival

-All of the above might seem incidental, but it helps to explain why W.A Baring Bingham bought the ground at Prestbury Park in the hope of returning the side to its former racing glory.
+All of the above might seem incidental, but it helps to explain why W.A Baring Bingham bought the ground at Prestbury Park in the hope of returning the site to its former racing glory.
 Initially the ground was used as a stud farm, but in 1902 he put on a two day meeting that was given the name ‘The National Hunt Festival’.
 Meanwhile another event by the name of the National Hunt Meeting, which had started at Market Harborough in 1860 and included the aforementioned National Hunt Chase Challenge Cup, was moving from venue to venue and attracting plenty of interest.

 The National Hunt Chase Challenge Cup was considered to be one of the most prestigious races in the British horse racing calendar, with cities and towns competing to see it run on their racecourses during its more formative years.
-One such town was Cheltenham, which had been looking for a top-class race in order to see horse racing return to its shores in a more serious capacity.
+One such town was Cheltenham, which had been looking for a top-class race in order to see horse racing return to the area in a more serious capacity.

 Baring Bingham was able to persuade the National Hunt Meeting’s organisers to host the event at his Prestbury Park location in 1904 and then again in 1905.
 In 1911 it was decided to move the Meeting forward to March and to host it at the Cheltenham location permanently.
-That was an unquestionable boon for the area, with racing once again a permanent fixture on the racecourse.
-Even so, it wasn’t until Frederick Cathcart became involved that the Meeting began to grow into what it would later become.
+That was an unquestionable boon for the area, with racing once again a permanent fixture on the course.
+Even so, it wasn’t until Frederick Cathcart became involved that the meeting began to grow into what it would later become.
 He suggested that Cheltenham should be the home of jump racing in the same way that Newmarket was considered to be the home of flat racing.

 The Development of the Course

-For all that Golden Miller caught the public’s imagination, it was the invasion of the Irish to the Festival that really saw it take off.
-The Emerald isle’s love affair with Cheltenham began at the end of the 1940s when Cottage Rake won three consecutive Gold Cups.
+For all that Golden Miller caught the public’s imagination, it was the invasion of the Irish to the festival that really saw it take off.
+The Emerald Isle’s love affair with Cheltenham began at the end of the 1940s when Cottage Rake won three consecutive Gold Cups.
 It was the first time an Irish trained horse had won the race and the Irish have been coming back ever since.
-There’s even a competition each year to see whether more English or Irish trained horses will win races during the week of the Festival called the Prestbury Cup.
+There’s even a competition each year to see whether more English or Irish trained horses will win races during the week of the festival called the Prestbury Cup.

-The increasing popularity of the Festival also led to an increase in investment for the venue from outside sources.
+The increasing popularity of the festival also led to an increase in investment for the venue from outside sources.
 In the 1960s a group called Racecourse Holdings Trust bought Cheltenham Racecourse and put a massive amount of money into its redevelopment.
 As an example, the grandstand that has remained the same since it had opened in 1911 was upgraded in its entirety.
-The BBC also decided to add horse racing from Cheltenham to its outside broadcasts, allowing more people to get involved in the excitement.
+The BBC also decided to add horse racing from Cheltenham to its outside broadcasts, allowing more people to be involved in the excitement.

 The Cheltenham Festival Today

-All of that is from the Festival’s history, though, so what of it in the present day?
+All of that is from the festival’s history, though, so what of it in the present day?
 It is considered to be one of the highlights of the sporting calendar, matching the likes of the FA Cup Final and Wimbledon in terms of interest from the public.
 There have been some stunning races over the years, such as when Istabraq won a hat-trick of Champion Hurdles in the 1990s or when Best Mate won three Gold Cups between 2002 and 2004.

 The Cheltenham Festival holds a position of genuine respect in the horse racing industry, which is noticeable by the fact that pretty much the entire jump racing calendar feels as though builds up to it.
 It is the climax of the year in jump racing, with only the Grand National coming after it and being considered to be a race of equal importance.
 The meeting uses both the Old and New Courses, starting on the old at the beginning of the week before switching to the new for the second half of the festival.